Planning and Performing a Service Mesh Implementation

 Before considering the implementation of a service mesh, it’s worth being clear that the pattern is only suitable if your system includes services that need to communicate with each other over a network, such as multiple loosely coupled microservices deployed to a cluster of machines.

 A service mesh adds value by decoupling networking concerns from application code and applying functionality consistently and reliably.
-For systems made up of numerous services written in different languages, implementing these services as part of the application can sometimes involve considerable duplication of effort.
+For systems made up of numerous services written in different languages, implementing these services as part of the application can involve considerable duplication of effort.

 Choosing a Deployment Model